rpy2/rpy2/doc/source/interactive.rst

 help strings or function signatures have made those valuable tools.

 The package :mod:`rpy2.interactive` aims at interactive users, but can be used in non-interactive code as well.
-It is trading trading flexibility or performances for ease-of-use.
+It is trading flexibility or performances for ease-of-use.

 >>> import rpy2.interactive as r